algbio/MFD-ILP/MFD with Cycles/README.md

 # Minimum Flow Decomposition in Cyclic Graphs and its variants

-This repository contains solvers for the Minimum Flow Decomposition (MFD) problem in cyclic graphs, and variants of it, described in the paper:
+This repository contains solvers for the Minimum Flow Decomposition (MFD) problem in cyclic graphs and variants of it described in the paper:

 > Fernando H. C. Dias, Lucia Williams, Brendan Mumey, Alexandru I. Tomescu, **Minimal Flow Decomposition in Graphs with Cycles using Integer Linear Programming**, [**Full version**](https://arxiv.org/abs/2201.10923).

-In the MFD problem, we are given a flow in a directed acyclic graph (DAG) with unique source *s* and unique sink *t*, and we need to decompose it into the minimum number of weighted elements (in this case paths or cycles, walks and trails) (usually the weights are positive integers) from *s* to *t*, such that the weights of the elements sum up to the flow values, for every edge.
+In the MFD problem, we are given a flow in a directed acyclic graph (DAG) with unique source *s* and unique sink *t*, and we need to decompose it into the minimum number of weighted elements (in this case, paths or cycles, walks and trails) (usually the weights are positive integers) from *s* to *t*, such that the weights of the elements sum up to the flow values, for every edge.

-In the image below, the flow is decomposable into 4 weighted paths and cycles in a), into 3 trails in b) and into 2 walks in c).
+In the image below, the flow is decomposable into 4 weighted paths and cycles in a), 3 trails in b), and 2 walks in c).
 For each decomposition, the number of elements is minimum.

 <img src="https://github.com/algbio/MFD-ILP/raw/main/fd_cycles.png" width="900" height="550">

 For all MFD variants described in the paper above, we provide Jupyter notebooks (folder `notebooks`) implemented using Python with the API for two different linear programming solvers: CPLEX and Gurobi.

-In addition, for standard MFD we provide a slightly more efficient stand-alone solver (folder `standalone`), which uses the Gurobi API.
+In addition, for standard MFD, we provide a slightly more efficient standalone solver (folder `standalone`), which uses the Gurobi API.

 # 1. Jupyter notebooks